cselhistorians.org

 Its high visibility along the major road from Flanders to Niantic was strategic, at what was then, and still is, the site of Niantic Awning.

 Neighbors could conveniently find it, to drop off donations.
-And since recipient clients did not enter the facility, its ready access & parking was essential.
+And since recipient clients did sometimes come the facility, its ready access & parking was essential.

 Our Story